Why 24/7 Support is the Best Way to Attract Customers

 In other words – if your response rate is 48 hours, then you should reply in that time frame and list it on your website!
 Replying sooner will make customers happier.
 When you reply and resolve the issue completely within that time (known as first resolution time), it makes the customers thrilled with your service and tell all their friends.

-For that reason, service level agreements immensely help in streamlining support queues and ensuring that our support team and customers are on the same page.
+For that reason, service desk agreements immensely help in streamlining support queues and ensuring that our support team and customers are on the same page.
 Most importantly, it makes the customer feel in control, something that inherently brings about emotions of satisfaction.

 Beware of these pitfalls of 24/7 support: